beothorn/javaFlamePresentation/README.md

 The transformer is called when classes are loaded, when they are redefined. and if canRetransform is true, when they are retransformed.
 Called berfore Main.

-## Show java agent that changes a sum
+## Show java agent that changes something

-...
+Simple bytebuddy agent that changes date or some value

 ## Explain what profilers do